 What Is Horn Etiquette on the Road

-When most of us think about a car horn, we picture a loud, shrill sound that says, “Move it!Still, ” In reality, the horn is a communication tool—a way to get another driver’s attention when a collision is imminent or when you need to warn someone of an immediate hazard.
+When most of us think about a car horn, we picture a loud, shrill sound that says, “Move it!Consider this: ” In reality, the horn is a communication tool—a way to get another driver’s attention when a collision is imminent or when you need to warn someone of an immediate hazard.
 It’s not a “traffic jam frustration valve.

 The Legal Angle